kgarner7/cider-music-listenbrainz-plugin/README.md

 # Cider Libre.fm/ListenBrainz/Maloja Scrobbler

 This plugin allows you to scrobble tracks to Libre.fm, ListenBrainz and/or Maloja.
+In addition, if ListenBrainz is configured, you can fetch recommendations and attempt to match them in Cider.

 **This plugin is not affiliated with Cider Collective**